microsoft/Windows-driver-samples/filesys/miniFilter/swapBuffers/README.md

 ---
 topic: sample
-description: Demonstrates how to switch buffers between reads and writes of data.
-This technique is particularly useful for encryption filters.
+description: "Demonstrates how to switch buffers between reads and writes of data.
+This technique is particularly useful for encryption filters."
 languages:
 - cpp
 products: